tomaroberts/fetal_svr_recon_pipeline/README.md

 # Interactive SVR reconstruction scripts

-A collection of .bash wrapper scripts for use with the Image Registration Toolkit (IRTK) for volumetric reconstruction of multi-stack fetal brain data.
+A collection of .sh/.bash wrapper scripts for use with the Image Registration Toolkit (IRTK) for volumetric reconstruction of multi-stack fetal brain data.

 These scripts are highly specific to the network infrastructure in the Perinatal Imaging & Health department at KCL.